skrivog/SK_UNIX/README.md

 Here is my brief description of what this code does

-Similar to the maize, teosinte directories were made for both increasing and decreasing order.
-Within each, there are files for chromosomes 1 through 10.
+Similar to the maize, teosinte directories were made for both increasing (Teo_increasing.txt) and decreasing order (Teo_decreasing.txt).
+Within each, there are files for chromosomes 1 through 10 in both increasing (Teo_chr1.txt, Teo_chr2.txt, Teo_chr3.txt, etc.) and decreasing order (Teo_dchr1.txt, Teo_dchr2.txt, Teo_dchr3.txt, etc.).
 Word counts, columns and files were visualized using vim to check for accuracy.
+Multiple and unknown chromosome files were placed in increasing order.